-In addition to facing thousands of individual lawsuits filed by policyholders who allege their disability claims were wrongly denied, the company has been on the receiving end of class action lawsuits for insurance bad faith practices since 2002.
+In addition to facing thousands of individual lawsuits filed by policyholders who allege their disability claims were wrongly denied, the company has been the defendant in numerous class action lawsuits for insurance bad faith practices since 2002.

-In what has been called “The Unum/Provident Scandal,” Unum (known then as Unum/Provident) had allegedly denied or terminated thousands of legitimate disability claims starting in the 1990s and continuing until 2002.
+In the Unum class action lawsuit that’s been called “The Unum/Provident Scandal,” Unum (known then as Unum/Provident) was alleged to have denied or terminated thousands of legitimate disability claims starting in the 1990s and continuing until 2002.

-This occurred to such an extent, the Department of Labor investigated the history of claim denial by Unum.
-The investigation included Unum’s subsidiary companies, which at the time were Unum Life Insurance Company, Paul Revere Life Insurance Company, and Provident Life and Accident Insurance Company.
+The Unum class action lawsuit came about after an investigation by the Department of Labor that put the long history of Unum claim denial under the microscope.
+The investigation also looked into Unum’s subsidiary companies, which at the time were Unum Life Insurance Company, Paul Revere Life Insurance Company, and Provident Life and Accident Insurance Company.

-The Department of Labor found the company to be “unfair and unjust” by deliberately resorting to fraudulent tactics of claim denial in order to contain costs.
+Their conclusion?
+The Department of Labor found the company was acting “unfair and unjust” by deliberately resorting to fraudulent tactics of claim denial as a cost control measure.
 The claims involved employee group disability policies.
 In an investigation that involved insurance regulators from 48 states, lawsuits against Unum were granted class action status for violation of ERISA laws.

 Under court order, Unum was directed to reopen more than 200,000 denied claims, and to reevaluate the claims based on their merit.
 To ensure fair and just review and handling of all further policyholders’ claims, Unum was charged with overhauling the methods by which they evaluate and process claims.
 Unum was also ordered to pay a fine of $15 million to several states.

-After such legal actions and repercussions, you would think Unum would curb their claims-handling abuses and learn to play by the rules.
+After such legal actions and repercussions, you’d think Unum would have learned a lesson and curbed their claims-handling abuses and learn to play by the rules.